-5.1 Assurance evidence has been gathered from Service Management Teams (SMT) by way of self-assessment questionnaires designed around the fundamental elements of good governance and the principles set on in the 2016 CIPFA Framework).

-- 5.2 The evidence submitted by services has undergone a process of quality assurance and challenge through the Policy & Governance Group, which is chaired by the Head of Legal & Governance Services and comprises Senior Officers from the following divisions and representatives of each Directorate;

-- Legal

-- Finance

-- Human Resources

-- Internal Audit

-- Information Compliance & Security

-- IT and Information Systems

-- Procurement

-- Democratic Services

-- 5.3 Each SMT has certified that, having considered the evidence of the financial and non- financial controls within each of their areas, they are satisfied that these are adequate and effective subject to certain improvement actions which have been identified as part of that self-assessment process being implemented.

-- 5.4 A Certificate of Assurance to this effect has been signed by each Director and their respective Depute Chief Executive.

-- 5.5 Corporate assurance has also been provided as regards the adequacy of the internal controls from the following Officers:

-- Head of Finance (S95 Officer)

-- Head of Legal & Governance Services (Monitoring Officer)

-- Head of Democratic Services

-- · Chief Internal Auditor

-- Corporate Procurement Manager
+- 5.1 Assurance evidence has been gathered from Service Management Teams (SMT) by way of self-assessment questionnaires designed around the fundamental elements of good governance and the principles set on in the 2016 CIPFA Framework. - The evidence submitted by services has undergone a process of quality assurance and challenge through the Policy & Governance Group, which is chaired by the Head of Legal & Governance Services. - 5.3 Each Service Management Team has certified that, having considered the evidence of the financial and non-financial controls within each of their areas, they are satisfied that these are adequate and effective subject to certain improvement actions which have been identified as part of that self-assessment process being implemented. - 5.4 A Certificate of Assurance to this effect has been signed by each Executive Director and the Depute Chief Executive/Chief Operating Officer. - 5.5 Corporate assurance has also been provided as regards the adequacy of the internal controls from the following Officers: - Chief Finance Officer (S 95 Officer) - Head of Legal & Governance Services /Monitoring Officer - Head of Democratic Services - Chief Internal Auditor - Corporate Procurement Manager

-- Information Compliance Manager

-- Corporate IT Manager

-- Corporate HR Manager

-- 5.6 For Arms Length External Organisations reliance has been placed upon:

-- > unaudited financial statements of the companies (audited accounts will be scrutinised when available);

-- assurance self-assessment evaluations

-- terms and conditions of Service Level Agreements

-- quarterly contract monitoring meetings with Service;

-- > performance information and financial monitoring reports to Service; and

-- presentations to Scrutiny Committee

-- 5.7 For Tayside Contracts Joint Committee and Tayside Valuation Joint Board, reliance has been placed upon each organisation's own Annual Governance Statement.

-- 5.8 For Perth & Kinross Integrated Joint Board reliance has been placed on their own Annual Governance Statement.

-- 5.9 The draft Annual Governance Statement is considered by the Council's Scrutiny Committee prior to inclusion with the final draft Annual Accounts.

-- 5.10 The Annual Governance Statement is considered by full Council as part of the Annual Accounts.

-- 6 2015/16 Governance Statement : Improvement update

-- 6.1 The 2015/16 AGS identified the following areas for review and/or improvement:-

-- · corporate risk management

-- contract management

-- procurement / commissioning

-- information management

-- · workforce planning

-- funding external bodies
+- Information Compliance Manager - Corporate IT Manager - Corporate HR Manager - 5.6 For Arms Length External Organisations reliance has been placed upon: - unaudited financial statements of the companies (audited accounts will be scrutinised when available); - assurance self-assessment evaluations - terms and conditions of Service Level Agreements - quarterly contract monitoring meetings with Service; - performance information and financial monitoring reports to Service; and - > presentations to Scrutiny Committee - 5.7 For Tayside Contracts Joint Committee and Tayside Valuation Joint Board, reliance has been placed upon each organisation's own Annual Governance Statement. - 5.8 For Perth & Kinross Integration Joint Board reliance has been placed on their own Annual Governance Statement. - 5.9 The draft Annual Governance Statement is considered by the Executive Officer Team, Corporate Management Group and the Council's Scrutiny Committee prior to inclusion within the final draft Annual Accounts. - 5.10 The Annual Governance Statement is considered by full Council as part of the Audited Annual Accounts. - 6 2016/17 Governance Statement : Improvement update - 6.1 The 2016/17 AGS identified the following areas for further review and/or improvement:- - Contract management - Information management - Risk management - Procurement - Workforce management - Arm's Length external Organisations (ALEOs) - Integration Joint Board - 6.2 During the period 2017-18 the following work was undertaken in respect of these areas:-